Rain pushes Daytona 500 to Monday in first outright postponement since 2012 | TSN

 Catch Monday's race LIVE at 4:00 p.m.
 ET/1:00 p.m.
 PT on TSN5, TSN.ca and the TSN App.

-The race was scheduled to begin Sunday afternoon but amid heavy doubts that the green flag would wave on time, if at all.
-The final practice for the event was canceled Saturday, as was the Xfinity Series race.

-The Xfinity Series race is now scheduled to be held Monday morning, hours ahead of the 4 p.m. start time for the Daytona 500.

-Joey Logano is set to start from the pole for Team Penske when the race is run.
+Joey Logano is set to start from the pole for Team Penske.

 The last time the Daytona 500 was postponed a full day was in 2012.
 NASCAR completed 20 laps in 2020 before rain halted activity, and the race resumed the next day.